miguelgondu/blog_hugo/content/posts/2024-06-15/a-map-of-hdbo-part-1.md

 One example of a discrete sequence optimization problem that is highly relevant for drug discovery is **small molecule optimization**.
 We could, for example, optimize small molecules such that they bind well to a certain receptor, or active site in a protein.

 We can represent molecules in several ways (e.g. as graphs, as 3D objects...).[^small-molecule-representation] Here, we focus on the [SELFIES representation](https://arxiv.org/abs/1905.13741).
-SELFIES are a follow-up on [SMILES](https://pubs.acs.org/doi/10.1021/ci00057a005), which were originally deviced as a way to reprenset chemical molecules as text for [TODO: ADD].
+SELFIES are a follow-up on [SMILES](https://pubs.acs.org/doi/10.1021/ci00057a005), which were originally deviced as a way to represent chemical molecules as text for machines to use back in the day[^Differences-between-selfies-and-smiles]

-[^small-molecule-representation]: [Here is a nice survey on small molecule representations]() in case you're curious.
+[^small-molecule-representation]: [Here is a survey on small molecule representations and generative modeling](https://arxiv.org/abs/2203.14500) in case you're curious.
+Sec.
+2 discusses several different ways to represent small molecules.

-The problem with SMILES that not all sequences correspond to valid molecules.
-SELFIES mitigates this issue by [TODO: add].
+[^Differences-between-selfies-and-smiles]: In SMILES, the atoms are represented in the vocabulary by their symbol (including brakets for charges or non-organic elements), bonds are represented with dashes, equal signs and sharps, parenthesis are used to differentiate branches, and numbers are used to represent cyclic structures.
+Unfortunately, this means that several sentences composed of this vocabulary correspond to invalid or nonsensical molecules.
+SELFIES were then proposed to mitigate this issue.

 You can find the SMILES representations of e.g. aspirine by checking on PubChem: